Fix ITSAppUsesNonExemptEncryption Missing Export Compliance

 1. ITSAppUsesNonExemptEncryption simply not in Info.plist

-If the key is absent, App Store Connect assumes “unknown” and prompts on every upload.
-New projects from older Xcode templates do not include it; SwiftUI App templates do not add it either.
+If the key is absent, App Store Connect treats your answer as unprovided and prompts on every upload.
+New projects from older Xcode templates do not include it, and the modern SwiftUI App template does not add it either — you have to add it yourself.

 How to spot it: grep ITSAppUsesNonExemptEncryption Info.plist returns nothing.
-The TestFlight build shows the yellow compliance warning immediately after processing finishes.
+The TestFlight build shows the yellow Missing Compliance warning immediately after processing finishes.

 2. Key is set to true but you only use HTTPS / standard iOS APIs